elementor/elementor-developers-docs/src/form-fields/simple-example.md

 ## Folder Structure

 The addon will have two files.
-One file for the new field-type and the other main file to register the field and handle all the other stuff.
+One file for the new field-type and a main file to register the field and handle all the other stuff.

 ```
 elementor-form-local-tel-field/